Anomalous transport in U(1)-symmetric quantum circuits: Results

 First, consider a bipartition of the system into subsystems $A$ and $B$.
 The entanglement entropy of a Floquet eigenstate $\ket{\varphi_i}$ is given by:

 where $\hat{\rho}_i^A = \Tr_B[\ket{\varphi_i} \bra{\varphi_i}]$ is the reduced density matrix for subsystem $A$.
-Averaging $s_i$ over eigenstates in a fixed magnetization sector $M$ (see \Cref{app:numerical-methods}) and across different Floquet unitaries yields the mean entanglement entropy $\langle s \rangle$.
-For an ergodic system we expect the eigenstates to have an average entanglement entropy similar to a typical random state in the magnetization sector, i.e., close to the Page entropy $s_\text{Page} = \ln d_A - d_A^2/2d$, where $d$ is the total Hilbert space dimension and $d_A$ is the dimension of subsystem $A$ \cite{Pag-93a}, as discussed in \Cref{app:numerical-methods}.
-For this reason, it is sometimes convenient to normalize the average entropy by the Page entropy, $\langle s \rangle / s_\text{Page}$.
+Averaging $s_i$ over eigenstates in a fixed magnetization sector $M$ (see \Cref{supp:methods} of the SM) and across different Floquet unitaries yields the mean entanglement entropy $\langle s \rangle$.
+For an ergodic system, we expect the eigenstates to have an average entanglement entropy similar to a typical random state in the magnetization sector, i.e., close to the Page entropy~\cite{Pag-93a}.
+Specifically, as our numerics are performed in a fixed total magnetization sector $M=0$, the natural random-state benchmark is the Page value restricted to that charge sector.
+The exact finite-size expression has been derived by Bianchi and Donà in Ref.~\cite{Bianchi2019},

+with $d_{N_A}=\dim\mathcal H_A^{(N_A)}$ ($d_{N_A}=\binom{L_A}{N_A}$), $d_{N_B}=\dim\mathcal H_B^{(M-N_A)}$, $D=\sum_{A}d_{N_A}d_{N_B}$ and $\bar\lambda_{N_A}=d_{N_A}d_{N_B}/D$.
+We therefore normalize the mean eigenstate entropies by this fixed-magnetization Page value when assessing Page-like saturation in the ergodic regime.
+For this reason, it is convenient to normalize the average entropy by the Page entropy, $\langle s \rangle / s_\text{Page}$.
+In \Cref{supp:entropy_computation} of the SM, we discuss how to compute the entanglement entropy of the eigenstates efficiently.
 In \Cref{fig:static-properties}\subfig{a} we see that, for our model, the mean entanglement entropy varies from a small value in the localized regime ($J \ll \pi$) to the Page entropy in the ergodic regime.
 This is consistent with the conclusion that -- at least for our finite-$N$ -- the system fails to thermalize in the long-time limit in the localized regime, but thermalizes in the ergodic regime. \Cref{fig:static-properties}\subfig{a} also appears to show deviations from the Page entropy as we approach the SWAP point $J \to \pi$.
 However, we observe that as the system size $N$ increases, the range of $J$ values around $\pi$ associated with lower entanglement entropy contracts.
+We attribute this instability to the emergence of (near-)conserved operators as the Floquet gates approach the DU line.
+These operators produce near-invariant subspaces and thus effectively split the spectrum into overlapping subspectra.
+When raw spectral measures are computed without first resolving those (approximate) symmetry sectors, the resulting level-spacing statistics and entanglement values can be distorted~\cite{Ata-13a}.
+We comment on this in \Cref{supp:transfer_matrix} of the SM.

 Our next quantifier is the mean gap ratio.
 For each Floquet eigenphase $\varphi_i$, the ratio of consecutive gaps is defined as: